 It Can Turn You Into a Hermit

-If you don’t make a conscious effort to step outside and away from your desk during the workday, or at least leave your house for lunch or dinner, you can spend the entire day at home.
+If you don’t make a conscious effort to step outside and away from your desk during the workday, you can spend the entire day at home.
 That easily can turn into multiple days of being cooped up if you’re not careful.

 You Have To Deal With Tech Issues Yourself